Community Supported Small Grants Program Guidelines

 The Community Supported Small Grants Program considers requests for assistance to maintain minimum standards of safety, security, and wellbeing.
 Some examples of requests that fall within the parameters of the program include:

-• Utility bills,
+Utility bills,

-• White goods,
+White goods,

-• Furniture,
+Furniture,

-• Accessibility equipment,
+Accessibility equipment,

-• Educational equipment,
+Educational equipment,

-• Minor health-related expenses.
+Minor health-related expenses.

 The following requests are considered in exceptional circumstances only:

-• Payment of public/community housing rent or rental arrears,
+Payment of public/community housing rent or rental arrears,

-• Removalist costs,
+Removalist costs,

-• Storage fees,
+Storage fees,

-• Forensic cleans,
+Forensic cleans,

-• Vehicle expenses.
+Vehicle expenses.

 What kinds of things are not considered in this program?

-The Community Supported Small Grants Program will not consider applications of funding for goods or services that are not essential to maintain minimum standards of safety, security, and wellbeing.
+The Community Supported Small Grants Program will not consider applications for funding for goods or services that are not essential to maintain minimum standards of safety, security, and wellbeing.
 Some examples of requests that do not fall within the parameters of the program include:

-• Delivery/installation fees,
+Delivery/installation fees,

-• Standard consumables,
+Standard consumables,

-• Gift vouchers,
+Gift vouchers,

-• Reimbursements of costs already met,
+Reimbursements of costs already met,

-• Rental bonds,
+Rental bonds,

-• Repayments of debt, loans or credit cards,
+Repayments of debt, loans or credit cards,

-• Vehicle purchase and/or modifications.
+Vehicle purchase and/or modifications.

 When will I find out if my application was successful or unsuccessful?

+Application outcomes are announced Thursdays via email.
+If the application is successful, payment of the goods/services will be made directly to the provider by Direct Deposit or BPay.
 Please be aware that outcomes and assessment of applications may be delayed if the application is incomplete or inconsistent.
 Additional assessment time may also be required for applications with more complex circumstances.
 Approval of applications is at the discretion of the Walter & Eliza Hall Charitable Foundation board.

 What happens after I apply?